emilhe/dash-leaflet/README.md

 The documentation has been moved to [Render](https://dash-leaflet-docs.onrender.com/) to enable an interactive example gallery.

-NB: The 1.0.0 release contains a wide range of breaking changes, most prominently the renaming of the map component from `Map` to `MapContainer`.
+NB: The 1.0.0 release contains a wide range of breaking changes, please refer to the migration guidelines

 ## Build instructions